Symplectic twistor operator and its solution space on ${\mathbb R}^2$

 \baselineskip13pt

-\abstract We introduce the symplectic twistor operator $T_s$ in symplectic spin geometry of real dimension two, as a symplectic analogue of the Dolbeault operator in complex spin geometry of complex dimension $1$.
-Based on the techniques of the metaplectic Howe duality and algebraic Weyl algebra, we compute the space of its solutions on $\mR^2$.
+\abstract We introduce the symplectic twistor operator $T_s$ in the symplectic spin geometry of real dimension two, as a symplectic analogue of the Dolbeault operator in the complex spin geometry of complex dimension $1$.
+Based on the techniques of the metaplectic Howe duality and the algebraic Weyl algebra, we compute the space of its solutions on the standard symplectic space $(\mR^2,\omega)$.

 {\bf Key words:} Symplectic spin geometry, Metaplectic Howe duality, Symplectic twistor operator, Symplectic Dirac operator.

 {\bf MSC classification:} 53C27, 53D05, 81R25. \endabstract